ExtendRealityLtd/VRTK/README.md

   * **ControllerUntouchInteractableObject:** Emitted when a valid object is no longer being touched

-The event payload that is emitted is:
+The event payload that is emitted contains:

-  * **ControllerIndex:** The index of the controller doing the interaction
+  * **controllerIndex:** The index of the controller doing the interaction
-  * **Target:** The GameObject of the interactable object that is being interacted with by the controller
+  * **target:** The GameObject of the interactable object that is being interacted with by the controller

 An example of the `SteamVR_InteractTouch` can be viewed in the